 As an only child, she served as her parents’ primary caregiver during the final years of their lives.
 It was with their help that she was able to complete law school while maintaining a full work schedule, and it is to their memory that she dedicates her legal practice.

 As an attorney, Terry focuses on legal disciplines that affect families, particularly those families that include aging parents.
 Terry’s own experience as the primary caregiver for her parents emphasized to her the importance of good legal planning in such situations.
 It also has given her great empathy for clients who have to deal with similar situations, both from the standpoint of caregivers and those for whom care is being given.
 These disciplines include estate planning and administration and probate law.
-She also devotes a considerable portion of her practice to Orphans’ Court, guardianship and trust administration.
+She also devotes a considerable portion of her practice to Orphans’ Court and trust administration.

-Terry is a member of the Chester County Bar Association and the Pennsylvania Bar Association.
-She is admitted to practice in Pennsylvania, before the United States Court of Appeals for the Third Circuit, before the U.S. District Court for the Eastern District of Pennsylvania, the U.S. Bankruptcy Court Eastern District of Pennsylvania, and the Supreme Court of the United States.
+Admitted to practice in Pennsylvania, before the United States Court of Appeals for the Third Circuit, before the U.S. District Court for the Eastern District of Pennsylvania, the U.S. Bankruptcy Court Eastern District of Pennsylvania, and the Supreme Court of the United States.